Biography of Neal McCaleb×

 Biography of Rhonda Sutton×

-Since joining CNI, Ms. Sutton has held multiple leadership positions, including: Accounting Manager, Vice President of Finance, and Chief Administration Officer.
-Ms. Sutton is currently the Chief Financial Officer, and is responsible for the oversight and management of CNI's financial operations.
+Since joining CNI, Ms. Sutton has held multiple leadership positions, including: Accounting Manager, Vice President of Finance, and Chief Financial Officer.
+Ms. Sutton is currently the Chief Administration Officer, and is responsible for the oversight and management of CNI's administration operations.
 Ms. Sutton is an active member of the American Management Association and the Society for Human Resource Management.
 She earned a Bachelor’s degree in Business Administration from East Central University.

 Biography of Kirk Johnson×